Look-Through Company (LTC) Advantages and Disadvantages

-One of the questions we get asked most regularly at GRA is whether or not an LTC is the appropriate structure for proposed property investment activity.
+One of the questions we get asked most regularly at GRA is whether or not a look-through company (LTC) is the appropriate structure for proposed property investment activity.

 Before we touch on our view in relation to this, I want to confirm some basics in relation to LTCs:

 - An LTC is a company that elected into the look-through company regime for tax purposes.
 In all other respects it is an ordinary company.

 - From a tax perspective it is "transparent", which means that profits and losses produced by the activity undertaken by the company are deemed for tax purposes to be profit or loss of the shareholder.
 There are various rules, some of complexity, embedded within the LTC legislation including loss limitation rules, prohibition on declarations of shareholder salary and consequences on moving shares and exiting the LTC regime.

 - There are restrictions on what companies can qualify for election into the LTC regime, which shortly stated include limits on the number of shareholders and restrictions on who the shareholders can be (i.e. only natural persons, trusts or other LTCs can be shareholders in an LTC).

 It is not unusual for us at GRA to hear about other advisors warning their clients against using LTCs.
 Often the arguments go something like this: